NordicHPC/sonar/tests/README.md

 additionally need to run on these types of nodes:

 - a node with an NVIDIA GPU (UiO ml[1-3,5-9].hpc nodes, or Fox, Saga, or Betzy GPU nodes)
-- a node with an AMD GPU (UiO ml4.hpc node, or Lumi)
+- a node with an AMD GPU (UiO ml4.hpc node, or Lumi, or any of many Simula nodes)
 - a node with an XPU GPU (Simula n022)
 - a node with a Habana GPU (Simula h001)
 - a node with Slurm (Fox, Saga, Fram or Betzy login nodes would do)